andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-03-03-oscar-noms-reviewed.md

 ---

 ## Intro
-When the 2018 Oscar best picture nominees were released, I realized I had already seen most of them purely due to being excited for them as works of art.
+When the 2018 Oscar best picture nominees were released, I realized I had already seen most of them before they were known to be the nominees purely because I was excited for them as works of art.
 Then, just for fun, I endeavored to watch the rest and cataloged my personal [preferences](https://letterboxd.com/andreykurenkov/list/oscars-best-picture-2018-my-faves/).
-But then I realized I could do more!
+But then I realized I could do more.
 I had reviews and further thoughts on most of these films, and could write up a whole big summary - what you are reading now!
-So then, without further ado, (ordered from least to most liked, for the sake of ending on the most positive note) reviews and thoughts on all the best pictures nominees:
+So without further ado, ordered from least to most liked for the sake of ending on the most positive note, reviews and thoughts on all the best pictures nominees:

 # Darkest Hour
 {% figure %}